 When someone says the phrase “Free Range Parenting” The image that comes to mind is probably one of kids in the woods, building dens, possibly with bowl haircuts and wearing clothes from the 1980s.
-I would argue that free range parenting is actually a lot more than that.
+I would argue that free range kids are actually a lot more than that.
 For me, it’s about giving children freedom to learn for themselves, to make mistakes, to develop decision making skills, to grow self confidence and to assess risk.
-Huge benefits as they grow.
-It’s not just about playing out without adult supervision.
-You can introduce free range parenting in lots of areas of life.
+These are huge benefits as they grow.
+It’s not just about playing out without adult supervision, you can start to raise free range kinds right from the early years..

 Introduce Free Range Parenting at Home